Skip to main content

 Fading & contrast recoveryExcellentRecovers tone and contrast from badly faded prints, including color cast correction.

 Upscaling (2×)Very goodRecovers genuine detail from low-resolution scans.
 Best with 300+ DPI source files.
+Use it after repair, and only after colorizing if you decide the monochrome photo really benefits from color.

 ColorizationGoodProduces plausible color.
 Best on outdoor scenes, portraits, and group photos.
 Not historically precise.
+May occasionally produce muted or unnatural tones — always compare and re-run if needed.

 Tear & crease repairGoodFills gaps with plausible content.
 Backgrounds and simple areas work well; faces through tears are harder.

 Severe damage (water, mold, missing areas)VariableAI fills in plausible content but cannot recover detail that no longer exists.
 Results depend on severity.
+Note: restore models fail entirely on daguerreotypes and heavily damaged plate-era photos — these require professional conservation.

 Heavily blurred facesUse with cautionMay generate a plausible but incorrect face.
 Always compare with the original.